Healthy Soft Christmas Peppermints (Old-Fashioned Butter Mints)

 FAQs

-Q: Can I make these mints ahead of time?
+Can I make these without food coloring?

-Q: How long do these mints last?
+How long do these homemade Christmas mints actually last?

 A delicious plate of Soft Christmas Peppermints (Old-Fashioned Butter Mints)